Methodology

 What we don't cover yet

 We don't yet model company directors who take income as dividends from a company they own.
-The rules for that are different: personal pension relief is capped at your salary, not your total income, and the escape usually has to come from a company contribution.
+The rules for that are different: personal pension relief is capped at your earnings, not your total income, and the escape usually has to come from a company contribution.
 We screen those cases out rather than show a figure we can't stand behind.
-Scottish income tax bands are not covered.
+Scottish taxpayers are not covered, as Scotland sets its own income tax bands.

 This isn't financial advice